Need help getting started?

 - How long customers continue to take a specific action after signing up?

 - Are users more likely to convert after downloading my mobile application?

 Segments are a way of saving customer behavioral groups that are important to you.
-For example, you may want to save a “Submitted Ticket” customer segment, to monitor users who’ve sought out help or an “at-risk of leaving” customer segment in order to monitor, analyze, and compare these users.
+For example, you may want to save a “Submitted Ticket” customer segment, to monitor users who’ve sought out help or an “at-risk of leaving” customer segment to monitor, analyze, and compare these users.